 - Setting Priorities Upright:

-According to the co-founder of Birchbox, Katia Beauchamp, setting priorities at work helps to delineate a sequence for a variety of tasks & action them at the correct time.
+The co-founder of Birchbox, Katia Beauchamp, setting priorities at work helps to delineate a sequence for a variety of tasks & action them at the correct time.

 - Knowing Yourself: